Alereik/MatrixCalculator/README.md

 A matrix calculator for solving linear algebra problems primarily through the use of elementary row operations.

 The matrix elements are whole number and fraction string literals, not doubles or floats.

-The operations performs on these matrices are not limited by the size of a given matrix(Although computation time increases the larger they become).
+The operations performed on these matrices are not limited by the size of a given matrix(Although computation time increases the larger they become).

 The following can be computed for a given matrix of appropriate dimensions.
   - Reduced Row Echelon Form